ON-DEMAND SERIES DESCRIPTION:

 Application has been made to the MN Board of Physical Therapy.

 Approved sponsor by the State of IL Department of Financial and Professional Regulation for Physical Therapy for 19.5 contact hours.
-Application has been made to the Illinois EI Training Program.
+Approved by the Illinois EI Training Program for 16.5 hours of EI credential credit in the area of Intervention.
 Approved provider by the NY State Board of Physical Therapy for 19.5 contact hours (1.95 CEUs).

 Education Resources, Inc. is an approved provider for Physical Therapy CEUs in the following states: CA, NM, OK and TX.